quantumgardener/qg.blog/content/blog/index.md

 > "Once a blogger, always a blogger"

 > [!Warning] Files have been moved
-> I'm in the middle of rearranging my blog entries into the conventional `YYYY/MM//DD/topic` organisation.
-That has broken this page.
+> I'm in the middle of rearranging my blog entries into the conventional `YYYY/MM//topic` organisation.
+This may have broken the RSS feed.